3330 North Milwaukee Avenue Chicago, Illinois 60641

 accidents, sports injuries, and falls.
 It is also known to result from repetitive motion syndromes, such

-as work-related computer or machine use, heavy lifting and also improper posture and other lifestyle factors.
+as work-related computer or machine use, heavy lifting and also improper posture and other lifestyle factors and may be similarly affected by extreme temperature related events.

-Board Certified and Licensed Naprapaths, who are also unoffically referred to as Neuromyologists, can evaluate and treat patients with a referral from your MD, DO, DC, or DPM.
-They may also treat a patient based on their own evaluation without a referral but will defer to a physician when a diagnosis has been made.
+Licensed "Doctors of Naprapathy" (D.N.), in states that regulate and license the profession, can evaluate and treat patients with a referral from your MD, DO, DC, or DPM and access insurance payments.
+Doctors of Naprapathy may also treat a patient based on their own evaluation without a referral but will defer to a physician's diagnosis and work with a referring doctor when a diagnosis has previously been made.

 Doctors of Naprapathic Medicine often use